JetBrains-Research/commit_message_generation/README.md

 3. Note that you have to define all parameters from [`InputConfig`](conf/data/input_config.py).
 You can do it via CLI or just rewrite them.
 Below is the example how to define parameters via CLI.

-To launch evaluation of model defined as `XXXModelConfig` and registered via `ConfigStore.store(name="XXX", group="model", node=XXXModelConfig)`, run the following command:
+To launch evaluation of a model defined as `XXXModelConfig` and registered via `ConfigStore.store(name="XXX", group="model", node=XXXModelConfig)`, run the following command:
 ```
 python eval.py +model=XXX ++input.train_with_history=X ++input.encoder_input_type=X ++input.generate_with_history=X ++input.context_ratio=X
 ```